sourmash-bio/sourmash/doc/command-line.md

 lca summarize` to classify a metagenome using a collection of genomes with taxonomic information.

+### Alternative search mode for low-memory (but slow) search: `--linear`

+By default, `sourmash gather` uses all information available for faster search.
+In particular, for SBTs, `prefetch` will prune the search tree.
+This can be slow and/or memory intensive for very large databases, and `--linear` asks `sourmash prefetch` to instead use a linear search across all leaf nodes in the tree.

+The results are the same whether `--no-linear` or `--linear` is used.

+### Alternative search mode: `--no-prefetch`

+By default, `sourmash gather` does a "prefetch" to find *all* candidate signatures across all databases, before removing overlaps between the candidates.
+In rare circumstances, depending on the databases and parameters used, this may be slower or more memory intensive than doing iterative overlap removal.
+Prefetch behavior can be turned off with `--no-prefetch`.

+The results are the same whether `--prefetch` or `--no-prefetch` is used.
+This option can be used with or without `--linear` (although `--no-prefetch --linear` will generally be MUCH slower).

 ### `sourmash index` - build an SBT index of signatures

 The `sourmash index` command creates a Zipped SBT database